vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

     - how should you monitor the application itself without changing the code of the application
 2. Generate load on the application and monitor via possible solutions in Azure how the application is performing - provide to coach the information about how the app is performing, how many users are connecting, etc.
-3. Demonstrate rich exception details to the coach by using Microsoft Excell
+3. Demonstrate exception details to the coach by using Microsoft Excell with the respond option.
 4. When error occurs and pages become slow, demonstrate how the alert is triggered and how the notification is sent to appropriate users.

 # Expected learnings

 1. Understand how to enable monitoring in Azure for different type of solutions
 2. Understand how to use Azure Monitor to monitor the application
 3. Understand how to use Azure Monitor to monitor the infrastructure
 4. Use mechanisms from Azure Monitor and Application Insights to notify and react to the metrics changes and log requirements
 5. Leverage built-in mechanisms to scale the application automatically or use custom option to react on changes
 6. Understand and modify Kusto Query to get information you need across all of the solutions